-David Steinberg is a specialist on Burma-Myanmar, North Korea and South Korea, Southeast Asia and US policy in Asia.
-He is Distinguished Professor at Georgetown University and currently teaches classes there.
+David Steinberg is a specialist on Burma-Myanmar, the Korean Peninsula, Southeast Asia and US policy in Asia.
+He is Distinguished Professor of Asian Studies Emeritus at Georgetown University, and was for ten years director of Asia Studies there.

-Professor Steinberg was previously a Representative of the Asia Foundation in Korea; Distinguished Professor of Korea Studies, Georgetown University; and President of the Mansfield Center for Pacific Affairs.
+Previously he was a Representative of the Asia Foundation in Korea, Hong Kong, Burma, and Washington, D.C.; Distinguished Professor of Korea Studies, Georgetown University; and President of the Mansfield Center for Pacific Affairs.
 Earlier, as a member of the Senior Foreign Service, U.S. Agency for International Development (USAID), Department of State, he was Director for Technical Assistance in Asia and the Middle East, and Director for Philippines, Thailand, and Burma Affairs.
 He spent three years in Thailand with the USAID Regional Development Office.